 (9) “Make-ready work” means engineering or construction activities necessary to make a pole, duct, conduit, or other support equipment available for a new attachment, attachment modifications, or additional attachments.
-Such work may include rearrangement of existing attachments, installation of additional support for the utility pole, or creation of additional capacity, up to and including replacement of an existing pole with a taller pole.
+Such work may include rearrangement of existing attachments.
+The owner may agree to include the installation of additional support for the utility pole, or creation of additional capacity by means up to and including replacement of an existing pole with a taller pole in make-ready work on a case by case basis.
 Make-ready work costs are non-recurring costs and are not included in carrying charges.
+The owner may include all costs of make-ready work, including, but not limited to, cost of working capital (providing the owner has agreed to replace an existing pole), liability insurance, engineering, overheads, permits, traffic control, materials, legal costs, taxes and supervision in the charges to the requester for make-ready work.

-(10) “Net cost of a bare pole” means (a) the original investment in poles, including purchase price of poles and fixtures and excluding cross-arms and appurtenances, less depreciation reserve and deferred federal income taxes associated with the pole investment, divided by (b) the number of poles represented in the investment amount.
+(10) “Net cost of a bare pole” means (a) the original investment in poles, including purchase price of poles, fixtures and appurtenances but excluding the cost of cross-arms and appurtenances to cross-arms, less depreciation reserve and deferred federal income taxes associated with the pole investment, divided by (b) the number of poles represented in the investment amount.

-(11) “Occupant” means any utility or licensee with an attachment to an owner’s pole, duct, or conduit or that is granted the right to make such an attachment.
+(11) “Occupant” means any requester that has been granted the right to make an attachment and has made the attachment to an owner’s pole, duct, or conduit.

-(12) “Occupied space” means that portion of the pole, duct, or conduit used for attachment that is rendered unusable for any other attachment, which is presumed to be one foot on a pole and one half of a duct in a duct or conduit.
+(12) “Occupied space” means that portion of the pole, duct, or conduit used for attachment, which is presumed to be one foot on a pole and one half of a duct in a duct or conduit unless such attachment renders the duct or conduit unusable for other attachments or for use by the owner then it is presumed to be the entire duct or conduit.
+The minimum attachment is deemed to use one foot of occupied space; however, the owner may authorize additional occupied space in six (6) inch increments.

-(13) “Overlashing” means the tying of additional communications wires or cables to existing communications wires or cables attached to poles.
+(13) “Overlashing” means the tying of additional communications wires or cables to existing communications wires or cables which are existing attachments to poles.

-(14) “Owner” means the utility that owns or controls the facilities to or in which an occupant maintains or seeks to make attachments.
+(14) “Owner” means the utility that owns or controls the facilities to or in which an attachment can be made.

-(15) “Pole” means an above-ground structure on which an owner maintains attachments.
+(15) “Pole” means an above-ground structure on which an owner may accommodate attachments.
 When the owner is an electrical company as defined in RCW 80.04.010, “pole” is limited to structures used to attach electric distribution lines.

 (16) “Requester” means a licensee or utility that applies to an owner to make attachments to or in the owner’s facilities.